Universal basic income in the United States

 Universal basic income and negative income tax, which is a related system, has been debated in the United States since the 1960s, and to a smaller extent also before that.
 During the 1960s and 1970s a number of experiments with negative income tax were conducted in United States and Canada.
 In the 1970s another and somewhat related welfare system was introduced instead, the Earned Income Tax Credit.
 The next big development in the history of basic income in the United States came in 1982, when the Alaska Permanent Fund was established.
-It has delivered some kind of basic income, financed from the state's oil and gas revenues, ever since.
+It has delivered partial basic income, financed from the state's oil and gas revenues, ever since.

 Older history (from Paine and Spence to 1900)

 Arguably the first to propose a system with great similarities to a national basic income in the United States was Thomas Paine, in Agrarian Justice, 1796/1797.
 His idea was that a few "basic incomes" to young people, in their 20s, financed by tax on heritage, was highly needed and also a matter of justice.
 Shortly after that, in 1797, Thomas Spence outlined a complete basic income proposal.